Pillar, Márquez help Rockies hand Giants costly loss, 7-2

-SAN FRANCISCO (AP) — Kevin Pillar homered against his former team and German Márquez pitched six strong innings to snap a five-game losing streak as the Colorado Rockies beat the San Francisco Giants 7-2 on Monday night.
+SAN FRANCISCO (AP) — Kevin Pillar homered against his former team and German Márquez pitched six strong innings to snap a five-game losing streak as the Colorado Rockies stalled San Francisco’s playoff pursuit, beating the Giants 7-2 on Monday night.

 In the opener of an eight-game road trip to end the season, the Rockies knocked around Johnny Cueto for seven earned runs in 4 1/3 innings.

+“He didn’t have his best stuff and his command was off,” Giants manager Gabe Kapler said.
+“Against a team like the Rockies, who are kind of free swingers up and down the lineup, if you’re missing in the zone, they can punish you for that.”

-The Giants (26-27) trail the Philadelphia Phillies by a half-game for the final playoff spot in the National League.
+The Giants (26-27) trail the Philadelphia Phillies by a half-game for the final postseason spot in the National League.
 The Rockies (24-29) are 2 1/2 games back.

 Colorado didn’t waste any time, scoring two runs in the first on RBI singles by Josh Fuentes and Ryan McMahon.
 Pillar’s sixth homer of the season made it 3-0 in the third, and the Rockies added another run in the fourth on a balk.

+“It always feels good coming back, playing against a former team and being able to perform, especially after a team has the ability to bring you back but they don’t want you back for whatever reason,” Pillar said.
+“Offensively, it was nice to get things going.
+Top to bottom of the lineup, we all had good at-bats.”

-They kept piling on in the fifth with a two-run single by Elias Diaz and an RBI single from Garrett Hampson.
+Colorado kept piling on in the fifth with a two-run single by Elias Diaz and an RBI single from Garrett Hampson.
 The seven runs allowed by Cueto (2-2) were a season high.

 Márquez (3-6) limited the Giants to one run and five hits, striking out three.